sftpplus/sftpplus-docs/src/doc_source/guides/gpg-usage.rst

 Generating public and private key pair
 --------------------------------------

-You can use the Local Manager or the embedded command line tool to create a new PGP key.
+You can use the Web Manager or the embedded command line tool to create a new PGP key.

-Below is a screenshot with the PGP key generation page from the Local Manager web-based administration console:
+Below is a screenshot with the PGP key generation page from the Web Manager web-based administration console:

 ..  image:: /_static/guides/lm-gpg-key-generation.png